PranavAga/C_shell/README.md

 - ### activities
     Format: <br>
     ```activities```<br>
-    Prints a list of all the processes that were spawned by your shell, in the current run, in lexicographic order.
+    Prints a list of all the active processes that were spawned by your shell, in the current run, in lexicographic order.
+- ### iMan
+    Format: <br>
+    ```iMan <command_name>```<br>
+    iMan fetches man pages from the internet using sockets and outputs it to the terminal (stdout).
+In this case, you are required to use the website : http://man.he.net/ to get the man pages.
 ## System commands
     Bash commands handled by execvp() is also handled.
     -   #### Foreground processes